robertdfrench/pipe-fork-as/README.md

-# pipe-fork-as
+# Pipe Forkas
+*Oh, you know those pipe forkas, always runnin' around forkin' pipes*

+### Abstract
-Run a function as a less-privileged user
+Run a function as a less-privileged user by forking and communicating the response over a pipe.

 ```console